 Venture students study literature, critical writing, art history, American history, and philosophy together in a collaborative, supportive environment.
 The opportunity to engage in challenging coursework and discussion can result in a reimagined future for themselves and their families.
 Photo: Salt Lake City Venture orientation.

-Venture is a College Humanities Course for People of Modest Means Who Dare to Dream
+Venture is a College Humanities Course for People who Dare to Dream

-The Venture Course is a free, interdisciplinary humanities course offered by Utah Humanities to adults “of modest means who dare to dream.”
-Made possible through partnerships with Weber State University in Ogden, Westminster College in the City of South Salt Lake, and Southern Utah University in Cedar City, Venture introduces students living on low incomes to philosophy, art history, literature, American history, and critical writing/thinking.
+The Venture Course is a free, interdisciplinary humanities course offered by Utah Humanities to adults “who dare to dream” and is made possible through a partnership with Weber State University in Ogden.
+Venture introduces students living on low incomes to philosophy, art history, literature, American history, and critical writing/thinking.

 This accredited evening course, taught by college faculty, gives students new ways of thinking about their lives and their world, developing their ability to think critically and empowering them to take more control of their future.
 Using discussion and writing to learn and primary sources as texts, Venture uses the liberal arts to help liberate the mind.